HIGH-POWER TEAM

 AWARDS

-Ranked 11th Place out of 46 in the 10K COTS Category, and received 2nd Place for the Barrowman Award and Sportsmanship Award.
+Placed 31st over, ranked 18th Place out of 46 in the 10K COTS Category, and received 2nd Place for the Barrowman Award and Sportsmanship Award.

 The first team to participate in the Spaceport America Cup in two years.
 The team's rocket, Maverick flew a textbook flight, reaching an apogee of 10,432ft.
 Despite being over the competition's goal of 10,000ft, the actual flight was very close to the simulated apogee of 10,470ft.
 Maverick carried an anti-sloshing payload, featuring a machining-learning module to prevent sloshing in a water tank within the payload.
 The rocket had a test flight at Tripoli Idaho reaching 10,676ft with a successful recovery.